 Whilst the graphic examples above were very easy to see, it takes some time to train the eye to find real chart examples.
 To conclude this article, let’s look at a few chart examples:

 Here we have a supply zone marked in yellow on the 4 hour AUDUSD chart.
 Price moved away quickly forming a supply zone providing an area to sell when price eventually returned.
 One point to note is the market is not always as accurate as we would like it to be – sometimes your zone will be missed by a few pips, other times price will retrace deep inside your zone.In this example, you may have missed the entry by a few pips.

 Finally, we have an example of a demand zone on the GBPUSD pair.
 Price shot upwards creating a demand zone.
 The return to the zone was a good buying point.

-Find Part II of this series here: Supply And Demand Trading Basics – Part II
+Find Part II of the series here: Supply And Demand Trading Strategy – Part II

 If you enjoyed this article, please share on your favourite social media channel!